Electrical Lighting

 8. Midterm exam

-11. Smart lighting design, Passive solar lighting design (daylighting)
+11. Smart lighting and remote control, passive solar lighting (daylight)

 15. Final exam